gangerang/bushwalkers-topos/README.md

 - add - forestry operations - new layer for forestry corporation of nsw planned logging operations
 - add - ga land cover layers - new layers for australian land cover from ga landsat data, for years 1988 and 2024
 - add - basemaps to overlays - all basemap layers are now also available as overlay layers so they can be used with opacity
+- add - sanddune hillshade - new hillshade layer for nsw from sanddune.dev, based on 5m elevation data for nsw